Adriana Crispo

 Adriana Crispo (d. after 1537), was a noblewoman of the Crispo family, lady of Ios, Therasia (1508-1537) and Antiparos (1528-1537) in the Cyclades.
 She was one of the last rulers before the conquest of the Ottoman Empire.

 Life

+She was the daughter of Marco II and III of Ios and Santhorini and Lucretia Loredani.

+She married Alvise/Alessandro Pisani, a Venetian noble, in 1508.

-She succeeded her father Marco, great-grandson of Francesco I Crispo, as lady of Ios and Therasia.
-She married Alvise Pisani, a Venetian noble, in 1508.
+In 1508, she succeeded her father Marco, great-grandson of Francesco I Crispo, as lady of Ios and Therasia.